 Every March since 1999, Washington College students have been offered the opportunity to participate in an alternative Spring Break with Habitat For Humanity’s Collegiate Challenge.

 The students who volunteer to participate in Washington College’s Alternative Break programs are responsible for raising part of the monies needed to cover their housing and transportation during the Break week.
-Donations may be made to WC Habitat For Humanity, and may be sent to the Washington College Business Office.
+Donations may be made to WC Habitat For Humanity, and may be sent to the Washington College Advancement Office.
 Scholarships for all activities are made available to active club members.